julianweisbord/A-Probabilistic-Framework-for-Short-Term-Person-Recognition/README.md

 P(Individual | Data) =  a * P(Individual | Clothing) + b * P(Individual | Body Type)

-P(Individual | Clothing):
+#### P(Individual | Clothing):

 &nbsp;&nbsp;&nbsp;&nbsp; Steps: (1 - 3 are E&M in Color Space)

 &nbsp;&nbsp;&nbsp;&nbsp; 1.
 Generate a random horizontal line (theta), classify points below and above it.

 &nbsp;&nbsp;&nbsp;&nbsp; 2.
 Build color histograms, Histogram1 (H1) is above the theta line, and Histogram 2 (H2) is below.
-One histogram will likely contain data that isn’t like the rest of its data and is more like the other histograms data, so the line must be moved.
+One histogram will &nbsp;&nbsp;&nbsp;&nbsp; likely contain data that isn’t like the rest of its data and is more like the other histograms data, so the line must be moved.

 &nbsp;&nbsp;&nbsp;&nbsp; 3.
 Reclassify Points, P(p | H1), P(p | H2) then relabel points